Menu

 For details on the admission progress see: https://www.cyi.ac.cy/index.php/education/phd-programs/computational-sciences/phd-admissions.html

-When applying through the online application system, in Step 2 of the online application form, applicants must enter the specific PhD Project Code: GS-COS-QC-22-1 in order to be considered for the position.
+When applying through the online application system, applicants must select the specific PhD Project Code: GS-COS-QC-22-1 in order to be considered for the position.

 1. August 2016